jebreimo/Argen/README.md

 The legal values for the argument or option.
 The same set of legal values applies to all values when "type" is "list" or "multi-value".

 ### ValueType
 This is the type of the values of the option or argument. clapgen doesn't enforce any restrictions on the types, however the generated code is unlikely to compile unless the type is among the bool, integer or floating point types, or std::string.
 If the type or typedef used isn't defined in <cstddef>, <cstdint> or <string>, it is necessary to customize the generated file.
-Strings must be of type "std::string", just "string" won't work.
+Strings must be of type "string" or "std::string", in the former case the type is silently translated to "std::string".

     # int int8_t int16_t int32_t int64_t
     # unsigned uint8_t uint16_t uint32_t uint64_t